rocketscience0/cs207-FinalProject/docs/source/introduction.md

 ### The Evaluation Table

 We can also demonstrate each evaluation using an evaluation table.
-Using the same example at `$x = 2$`:
+Using the same example at `$x = 2$` (seed vector):
 ```eval_rst
 +-------------+-----------------------+-----------------+-----------------------------------------+-----------------------------------------------+
 | Step        | Elementary Operations | Numerical Value | :math:`\frac{\mathrm{d}f}{\mathrm{d}x}` | :math:`\frac{\mathrm{d}f}{\mathrm{d}x}` Value |